Firehouse living: 55 basic rules for survival

 - Be humble.

 - Don’t be a deadbeat.
-Repay your debts quickly and completely, whether it be a shift trade, money owed or simply returning a favor.
+Repay your debts quickly and completely.

-- Don’t be a “Ya, But man”.
-(Don’t play devil’s advocate or take the other side of every argument or discussion).
+- Don’t be a “yeah, but man" — don’t take the other side of every argument or discussion.

 - Don’t manipulate situations or stir the pot.